hamalcij/biotool/docs/api/pdb.md

 ## `ATOM`

-`ATOM` macro defines a class that will let you access specific atom's attributes from your `.pdb` file.
+`ATOM` macro defines a proxy class that will let you access specific atom's attributes from your `.pdb` file.

 To instantiate the class, use the macro `FIND_ATOM`.